 Riding On: Adjoining Seaside Routes

-East: Traveling east from Coal Harbour you have two choices – one is to follow along the water, up the long ramp around the Convention Centre and into the city.
+East: Traveling east from Coal Harbour into the city, you have two choices – one is to follow along the water, up the long ramp around the Convention Centre and into the city.
 The other is a now-hidden route under the Convention Centre to Waterfront Road.

-Instead of going up the ramp to the Convention Centre, head along the path to the right of it, into the great gaping hole.
+To get to Waterfront Road or into the city at West Cordova, don’t go up the ramp to the Convention Centre.
+Instead, head along the level path to the right of it, into the great gaping hole under the concourse platform.
 Go left to a ramp that brings you into the middle of West Cordova Street, or, instead of going up the ramp, continue east along Waterfront Road to Portside and east Vancouver’s docks.

 West: At the western end is Lost Lagoon and the entrance to Stanley Park from which you can ride about a ten-kilometer loop which brings you right back to Coal Harbour – or further on to other places.